RogerGee/webdeploy/doc/deploy-plugin.md

 `/path/to/deploy` and the target's `sourcePath` set to `src`, the target's `deployPath` will be set to `/path/to/deploy/src`.

+#### `DeployContext.builder` [Builder]

+The `Builder` instance associated with the set of targets.

 #### `DeployContext.targets` [Array]

 The list of output targets to process.
 Each item is a `Target` object.
+This is a reference to `builder.outputTargets`, replicated for convenience.
+Do not change the reference to another object; undefined behavior will result.

 #### `DeployContext.logger` [Object]